Blog

 Telehealth Testing and Direct-to-Consumer Lab Testing Give Patients a Prominent Seat at the Healthcare Table

-A McKinsey & Company article backs this up, stating that use of telehealth testing services rose dramatically during the pandemic and has since stabilized at levels nearly 40 percent higher than pre-covid levels.
+A McKinsey & Company article supports this, stating that use of telehealth testing services rose dramatically during the pandemic and has since stabilized at levels nearly 40 percent higher than pre-COVID levels.

 Going forward, what does telehealth’s evolution mean for molecular, clinical, and anatomic pathology laboratories and the patients they serve?